0P3N50URC3-F0R3V3R/blackbeard/README.md

 - Free beer events, ect ect.
 - Main Events like Halloween Xmas, ect

-#NOT ALL EVENTS WORKING WITH THE LATEST VERSION CLIENTS, - ESPECIALLY FOR OLDER EVENTS - YOU WILL NEED TO GET OLDER CLIENT VERSIONS FROM STEAM MANIFESTS!!
+#NOT ALL EVENTS WORKING WITH THE LATEST VERSION FOR SOME EVENTS, - ESPECIALLY FOR OLDER ONES - YOU WILL NEED TO GET OLDER CLIENT VERSIONS FROM STEAM MANIFESTS!!
 NOT WORKING WITH ALL, BLACKBEARD IS UNIVERSAL IN THIS MANNER.

 # Here is what is not working yet:
 - Community part is not working yet.
 It might never will.